Andela-thomas/String-class/README.md

 # StringJs
-This library extends the functionality of the string class by providng you with methods that you canuse to manipulate strings to achieve maximum perfomance.
+This library extends the functionality of the string class by providng you with methods that you can use to manipulate strings to achieve maximum perfomance.
 Mosts of this methods have been implemented using regular epxressions.

 # Running tests
 The tests of _**`StringJs`**_ are done using `Jasmine-node`, you have to download it to use is it, luckly i have already included it in the `package.json`